SimonPadbury/baselayer-3/_src/layout.md

 * `overflow-x` — e.g. for wrapping tables with a lots of columns, that would break a template layout in small viewports
 * `overflow-y` — e.g. for sidebar menus loaded with content

-## Invisibility

-There may be situation where you require some element(s) to be displayed on smaller or larger viewports, but hidden otherwise.
-Baselayer has:

-* `sm:hidden` — hides elements on viewports with width 640px and up
-* `sm:hidden-below` — hides elements on viewports with width below 640px
-* `md:hidden` — hides elements on viewports with width 960px and up
-* `md:hidden-below` — hides elements on viewports with width below 960px
-* `lg:hidden` — hides elements on viewports with width 1280px and up
-* `lg:hidden-below` — hides elements on viewports with width below 1280px